 One of the easiest 2FA methods is to use a code generator app like Authy.
 These apps provide a random set of six-digit codes that allow access to hundreds, if not thousands, of websites.
 This is one of the simplest ways to enable 2FA, but it requires that you have access to your phone or tablet.

 When you do that, you can choose another option like “Text me a login code,” then wait for the code.
-If you have lost your phone, hopefully you have another method for receiving texts, like iMessage on an iPad or Mac or through Android’s Google Messages on the computer.
 Alternatively, you can also let Facebook call you at one of the listed numbers in your profile.
-This is a good reminder it’s good to have a backup phone number listed in your profile.
+This is a good reminder to have a backup phone number listed in your profile.

 Use Authorized Devices

-If you find yourself in a scenario where you don’t have access to your code generator, this is a great and relatively unknown way to log in to your account.
-If you have a device, app or browser where you haven’t logged in to Facebook in some time, try it and make sure to select the option to “Save Browser” so you remain logged in in the future.
+If you find yourself in a scenario where you don’t have access to your code generator, this is a great way to log in to your account.
+If you have a device, app or browser you haven’t used to logged in to Facebook in some time, try it and make sure to select the option to “Save Browser” so that you remain logged in in the future.

 When you set up your two-factor authentication, you have a chance to receive a set of recovery codes.
 These recovery codes can be an invaluable way to get into your account should you not be able to use your code generator.
 To set up recovery codes: